KQM-git/TCL/characters/electro/traveler-electro.md

 | Field Duration | 15s |

 * Different units can each pick up one **Abundance Amulet** generated from one **Lightning Blade** cast to gain its effects.
-* The Energy Recharge gained from **Abundance Amulets** does not affect the 4-piece bonus from Emblem of Severed Fate.
+* The Energy Recharge gained from **Abundance Amulets** does not affect Raiden's A4 passive, Mona's A4 passive and the 4-piece bonus from Emblem of Severed Fate.
 * The number of **Abundance Amulets** generated depends on the number of Lightning Blades hit AND number of enemies hit.
 * Hitting a shield will stil generate **Abundance Amulets**
 * There is a delay before the **Abundance Amulets** can be picked up, on average 1.79s.